Ups, Downs and Trends of The Apple Watch App Development

 A different story

-When designing apps it's important to understand that a smartwatch is not the same as a smartphone.
+When designing a watches app it's important to understand that a smartwatch is not the same as a smartphone.
 It looks, feels and works differently.

 The Apple Watch comes in two sizes 38,6×33,3 mm and 42,0×35,9 mm, so the screen is practically a square.
 This feature should be kept in mind if you want your application to appear natural.
 For example, many people adore that Instagram photos look on their Apple Watch as if they were originally made for it.